Frequently Asked Questions

 If I don’t show up, will they be dropped?NO!
 It is your responsibility to drop any classes you don’t want to be responsible for during the published drop/add period.
 If you don’t, you may be responsible for those charges.

-- When will my Pell grant disburse?The financial aid office begins disbursing financial aid approximately 3-4 weeks after the first day of classes each semester.
+- When will my Pell grant disburse?The financial aid office begins disbursing financial aid approximately 3-4 weeks after the first day of class each semester.
 Those first 3-4 weeks are used to verify enrollment & attendance.

 - Will I receive my Pell grant disbursement all at one time?It depends.
 You may receive multiple Pell grant disbursements within a single semester if your classes start at different points in time.
 For example, Associate of Science in Nursing students often have semesters containing classes with different start dates and the timing of their Pell grant disbursements is affected accordingly.

 - When do I get a refund for the credit balance that my Pell grant disbursement created?Credit balance refunds are issued to students by the Business Office according to the refund preference that's been selected via the BankMobile link/app in Lighthouse.

 Withdrawals & Grades: